Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

 You can loop through a dictionary by using a for loop.When looping through a dictionary, the return value are the keys of the dictionary, but there are methods to return the values as well.

-Print all key names in the dictionary, one by one:
+Print all key names in the dictionary, one by one.

 **Code Example**
     ```jac linenums="1"
     --8<-- "examples/learning_section/jac_dictionary.jac:117:122"
     ```

-Print all values in the dictionary, one by one:
+Print all values in the dictionary, one by one.

 **Code Example**
     ```jac linenums="1"
     --8<-- "examples/learning_section/jac_dictionary.jac:124:129"
     ```

-You can also use the **values()** method to return values of a dictionary:
+You can also use the **values()** method to return values of a dictionary.

 **Code Example**
     ```jac linenums="1"
     --8<-- "examples/learning_section/jac_dictionary.jac:131:136"
     ```

-You can use the **keys()** method to return the keys of a dictionary:
+You can use the **keys()** method to return the keys of a dictionary.

 **Code Example**
     ```jac linenums="1"
     --8<-- "examples/learning_section/jac_dictionary.jac:138:143"
     ```

-Loop through both keys and values, by using the **items()** method:
+Loop through both keys and values, by using the **items()** method.

 **Code Example**
     ```jac linenums="1"